 Out of the 200 factors, I have highlighted 17 leading indicators that are most likely used to rank a website in the major search engines such as Google, Bing, and Yahoo in 2016 and beyond.
 Focusing on these will ensure that you have a leg-up on your competition.

 Primary Keyword in Domain Name

 When the primary keyword is included in your domain name, the probability of getting placement in the search engines such as Google is substantially enhanced.
 Having keywords in the domain name helps search engine crawlers locate the pertinent pages that a potential customer may be searching for.
-In the past, this technique worked very well, fast forward to today and it works much less but still a factor.
-One being the bold keywords that will appear in the domain name when that keyword is searched for by a potential customer.
+In the past, this technique worked very well, fast forward to today and it works much less but is still a factor.
+One is the bold keywords that will appear in the domain name when that keyword is searched for by a potential customer.